Maia-Everett/lintian.eu/_posts/2024-07-25-warcraft-retrospective-31.md

 ![Shards of the Alliance](/assets/wr/20240706165801_1.jpg)
 {% endfigure %}

 The night elves follow Illidan to a blight-stricken Lordaeron, which by itself is notable enough, as this is the first time we see them appear in the eastern continent, whose residents don't even know they exist.
-Malfurion departs the company for now to commune with the grievously disfigured land, and the first people Tyrande and Maiev run into are...
+Malfurion departs the company for now to commune with the grievously disfigured land.
+Though he's gone for this mission, his items do *not* appear on the ground, so it's a fair bet that we'll be controlling him again later.

+The first people Tyrande and Maiev run into are...

 {% figure [caption:"So much for the &ldquo;don't even know they exist&rdquo; part."] %}
 ![Shards of the Alliance](/assets/wr/20240706165908_1.jpg)